Risk Management

 Our Group has established the MinebeaMitsumi Group Code of Conduct for labor, safety and health, environmental protection, and ethical management, and the MinebeaMitsumi Group Officer and Employee Compliance Guidelines which provide specific standards for all officers and employees to observe.
 To ensure thorough compliance with them, our Group has established a Compliance Committee to build a system for verifying that the Group's legal compliance structure is properly managed.
 On the practical side, the department in charge stipulated within the MinebeaMitsumi Group Officer and Employee Compliance Guidelines is in charge of complying with laws and regulations in operations and the Internal Auditing Office conducts audits.

 Meanwhile, on the internal control side, the Internal Control Promotion Office has primary responsibility for ensuring the reliability of financial reporting.
 These organizations work to increase the effectiveness of legal compliance throughout the entire Group.
-In addition, our Group is working to reduce compliance risks by establishing an internal reporting system.

 ② Risk related to quality problems